Family Essentials: What To Pack For A Holiday With Kids

 Food & Water

-Regardless of where you're travelling to, having a water bottle and some food that you know your kids will eat is essential.
+Regardless of where you're travelling to, having a water bottle and some food that you know your kids will eat in your hand luggage is essential.
 Vegemite (or marmite, depending on which side of that fence you sit) is always a winner for a car trip or flight, and pre-chopped fruit so you can just give it to them when the hunger strikes.
 Having zip lock bags on hand for the endless half-eaten items is a great way to avoid wastage, and now that you can buy biodegradable zip lock bags, the environment loves them too.

-“Snacks, snacks and more snacks for travelling - if you’re flying something the kids can eat whilst going through take-off and landing will help with their ears,” says Flight Centre travel expert Catrin Taylor.
+Top Tip: “Snacks, snacks and more snacks for travelling - if you're flying something the kids can eat whilst going through take-off and landing will help with their ears,” says Flight Centre travel expert Catrin Taylor.

 Entertainment

-A holiday can turn out to be rather un-relaxing if your kids aren’t enjoying themselves.
+A holiday can turn out to be rather un-relaxing if your kids aren't enjoying themselves.
 So, keeping activities on hand for them is essential.
-Colouring books, iPads, snacks and games - every parent has a different trick because, let’s be honest, something might be a hit one day, and boring the next.
+Colouring books, iPads, snacks and games - every parent has a different trick because, let's be honest, something might be a hit one day, and boring the next.
+Don't forget to also bring any necessary charging accessories such as adapters!

 Keeping kids entertained on long road trips is a true art form.
 One thing that always works, at least for a time, is having something new to share with them for the trip.
 If you Google “printable kids scavenger hunt” you'll find a bunch of activity sheets you can print to take and keep the kids engaged.